Stop the depletion of forests in Cameroon!

 The government of Cameroon has proclaimed a target of preserving 30 percent of state-owned land as forest.
 Allowing 60,000 hectares to become part of the Camvert project contradicts this goal.

 Researchers have been working on the island of Dipikar since 2011 to accustom gorillas to the presence of humans.
-This is a prerequisite for attracting tourists or to conduct behavioural studies.
-Germany is financially involved.
+This is a prerequisite for attracting tourists or conducting behavioral studies.
+Germany is backing the project financially.

 The Bagyeli indigenous people

-The rights of the Bagyeli have already been permanently disregarded by the construction of the Chad-Cameroon Oil Pipeline (2003) and the establishment of Campo Ma’an National Park (2000), which was set up as compensation.
+The rights of the Bagyeli have already been repeatedly violated by the construction of the Chad-Cameroon Oil Pipeline (2003) and the establishment of Campo Ma’an National Park (2000), which was set up as compensation.
 The expansion of the deepwater port in Kribi also poses a threat to them.

 The population of Cameroon has already experienced problems with plantation projects, especially with companies such as Hevecam, Socfin/Socapalm and Heracles Farms.
-In 2009, under obscure conditions, this US company obtained 73,000 hectares of land for palm oil plantations.
+In 2009, this US company obtained 73,000 hectares of land for palm oil plantations under mysterious circumstances.
 Because of his opposition to the project, environmentalist Nasako Besingi has been repeatedly arrested.

 To: Mr Paul Biya, President of Cameroon

-Cameroon is home to some of the most lush and species-rich rainforests on earth.
+Cameroon is home to some of the most lush and biodiverse rainforests on earth.
 They provide a habitat for gorillas and chimpanzees, for panthers, elephants and countless other animal and plant species.

 The protection of these forests is of great importance for the survival of many species and, in view of the climate catastrophe, for our entire planet.

-And yet, large areas of forest are at risk: in the Campo and Nyété subdivisions, your government is currently in the process of allocating 60,000 hectares of rainforest to the Camvert SARL company, which allegedly wants to clear the land for the establishment of palm oil plantations.
+And yet, large areas of forest are at risk: in the Campo and Nyété subdivisions, your government is currently in the process of allocating 60,000 hectares of rainforest to the company Camvert SARL, which allegedly wants to clear the land for the establishment of palm oil plantations.

 According to media reports, however, this company has no experience in the palm oil sector and is not in a position to finance such a plantation project with a capital of only 7,600 euros.
-It seems obvious that Camvert SARL is in fact interested in exploiting the area on account of the wood.
+It seems obvious that Camvert SARL is in fact interested in exploiting the area for its timber.